davelongdev/dave-long-web-studio/content/blog/seo-basics.md

 ## What Other Factors are Important for SEO?

-There are many different things that can help your site to rank better in google search results.
+Many different things can influence your google search ranking.
 Some of these include the following:

 - Headings
 - Alt Text for Images